djtechenthusiast/MacAddressRetrieveInformation/README.md

 # MacAddressRetrieveInformation

-fetchId.py is the python file with the complete program to output company name owning the mac address using the API
+fetchId.py is the python file with the complete program to output company name owning the mac address using the API (Used libraries requests & argparse)

 Invocation : python fetchId.py MAC_ADDRESS_OF_THE_COMPUTER